cookpad/terraform-aws-eks/modules/cluster/README.md

 ## Secret encryption

-This feature is enabled by default, but may be disabled by setting `envelope_encryption_enabled = false`
+This feature is enabled, and cannot be disabled.

-When enabled secrets are automatically encrypted with a Kubernetes-generated data encryption key, which is then encrypted using a KMS master key.
+Secrets are automatically encrypted with a Kubernetes-generated data encryption key, which is then encrypted using a KMS master key.

 By default a new KMS customer master key is generated per cluster, but you may